 Lake Solitude Trail is a 16.4 mile heavily trafficked out and back trail located near Alta, Wyoming that features a waterfall and is rated as difficult.
-The trail is primarily used for hiking, walking, camping, and birding and is accessible from July until September.
+The trail is primarily used for hiking, walking, camping, and birding and is best used from July until September.

 Directions from Moose: Travel North to South Jenny Lake along the Teton Park Road.
 Once at South Jenny Lake park either at the Jenny Lake Visitor Center or near the boat dock which offers a boat shuttle across the lake